 Relying on first-party transaction data for accuracy

-Pull data directly from your transaction history to assess campaign impact, avoiding media platform-specific metrics (like conversions from Facebook or Instagram) that may not capture the full customer journey.
+If you pull data directly from your transaction history to assess campaign impact, avoiding media platform-specific metrics (like conversions from Facebook or Instagram), it may not capture the full customer journey.

 For example, an online fashion retailer segments customers into two groups.
 One receives SMS campaigns (exposed group), and the other doesn’t (control group).
 Using the sales data from their customer relationship management system (CRM), not data from the SMS tool, they can track conversions, average order value and purchase frequency over time.